 DO NOT INCLUDE FOSTER CHILDREN.

-Foster Children - In certain cases, foster children are eligible for free and reduced-price meals regardless of your income.
-If you have foster children living with you and want to apply for them, please contact us.
+Foster Children - If you have foster children living with you and want to apply for them, please contact us directly.

-After completing the F&R Meal Application, please follow the "Turn In" info.
+After completing the Income Statement Form, please follow the "Turn In" info.
 Original applications must be sent, copies, faxes, emails and incomplete applications will not be accepted.
-All F&R Meal applications are subject to verification.
+All Income Statement applications are subject to verification.

 Based on your annual earnings, you may be eligible to receive the Earned Income Tax Credit from the Federal Government (Federal EITC).
 The Federal EITC is a refundable federal income tax credit for low-income working individuals and families.
 The Federal EITC has no effect on certain welfare benefits.
 In most cases, Federal EITC payments will not be used to determine eligibility for Medicaid, Supplemental Security Income, food stamps, low-income housing, or most Temporary Assistance For Needy Families payments.
 Even if you do not owe federal taxes, you must file a federal tax return to receive the Federal EITC.
 Be sure to fill out the Federal EITC form in the Federal Income Tax Return Booklet.
 For information regarding your eligibility to receive the Federal EITC, including information on how to obtain the Internal Revenue Service (IRS) Notice 797 or any other necessary forms and instructions, contact the IRS by calling 1-800-829-3676 or through its website at www.irs.gov.